I've put all the modules taught on my course to good use. The skills I developed helped me adapt to my new job incredibly quickly.Clarrise

 If you love theatre and the performing arts but prefer to be off stage rather than on it then this is the course for you.

-You’ll learn how to construct and operate lighting rigs, run live sound PA systems, explore theatrical design concepts and create video design concepts.
+You’ll learn how to construct and operate lighting rigs, run live sound PA systems, explore theatrical design concepts and create video design materials.

-Our experienced staff will add to these practical skills by teaching you stage and production management.
-You’ll gain experience and confidence working on student productions.
-You’ll leave university well equipped for a career in the creative industries.
+Our experienced staff will add to these practical skills by teaching you stage and production management and you’ll gain experience and confidence working on student productions.
+You will leave university well equipped for a career in the creative industries.

 At the heart of our Theatre Technology and Production degree lies an employability focus with the structure, delivery and content of the programme modules defined with an industry relevant skillset in mind.